Histories and Theories

 What will I be doing?

-Learning takes place in our purpose-built design studios located in our flagship New Adelphi building.
+Learning takes place in our purpose-built design studios.
 These carefully designed spaces house the specialist equipment and tools you'll need to inspire your creativity and execute your ideas.
-An international study trip is also incorporated in the learning and teaching strategy.
-In 2018, our students attended a knowledge exchange with Universities based in Boston and New York.

 Our academics are leading architecture practitioners who regularly contribute to research and enhance current practice.
-Stephen Hodder MBE recently joined the University as Visiting Professor in Architecture, complementing our existing team of architecture professionals.
-Visiting speakers will also contribute to your learning, bringing real-world examples that will enable you to develop a deeper understanding of architecture and give you greater insight into what is required to become a chartered architect.
+Visiting speakers will also contribute to your learning, bringing real-world examples to provide you with a deeper understanding of architecture and what is required to become a chartered architect.

-Learning outcomes are achieved through a combination of design studio-based activities and seminar-led sessions that include lectures (including from invited practitioners), seminars, tutorials and workshops, supported by student presentations, symposia and peer feedback.
+Learning outcomes are achieved through a combination of design studio-based activities and seminar-led sessions.
+Example assessment methods include lectures (including from invited practitioners), seminars, tutorials and workshops, supported by student presentations, symposia and peer feedback.